Diegogagan2587/JavaScript-Capstone-wwFlags/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Would you like to support?

-If you like this project please give us an star.
+If you like this project please give us a star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Capstone project suggested by Microverse

 thanks to Microverse for suggesting this project.